OFX vs Frontierpay: Money Transfer Chalk and Cheese

-- Frontierpay is a FCA (Financial Conduct Authority) authorised and regulated global payments specialist.
-Number: FRN 577057.
+- Frontierpay is an FCA (Financial Conduct Authority) authorised and regulated global payments specialist.
+Number: FRN 577057

 - Frontierpay maintains segregated customer accounts.
-This means that Frontierpay keeps their customer’s assets separate from their company accounts, meaning that if the worst were to happen, the customer assets would still be protected.
+This means that Frontierpay keeps their customers’ assets separate from their company accounts, meaning that if the worst were to happen, the customers’ assets would still be protected.

 Available currencies to transfer

 All money transfer companies will offer you the ability to transfer in any main currency, such as GBP, AUD and USD.
 If you think you might need a company that allows you to transfer in a less popular currency, then you will need to do your research.

 OFX can transfer in 55 currencies, including the following: AED, CAD, CHF, EUR, GBP, HKD, JPY, MXN, NZD, SGD, THB, USD, ZAR.